 Coaching vs psychotherapy

-The cliché that coaching focuses just on the present and the future while psychotherapy focuses on the past isn't just a cliché but also a myth, as there are forms of therapy that don't dwell on the past, such as cognitive behavioural therapy (CBT), and forms of coaching that allow for deeper self-examination.
+The cliché that coaching focuses on the present and future while therapy focuses on the past isn't just a cliché but also a myth, as there are forms of therapy that don't dwell on the past, such as cognitive behavioural therapy (CBT), and forms of coaching that allow for deeper self-examination.

-But in fact, there is a definite crossover.
-Various centres across the world now offer training in therapeutic coaching, which blends the two approaches.
-And a growing number of therapists and psychologists are choosing to train as coaches.
+Some coaches, too, like to believe there is a definite boundary between the two areas.
+But in fact, there is definitely a crossover.
+Schools across the world offer training in therapeutic coaching, which blends the two approaches, and a growing number of experienced therapists and psychologists are choosing to train as coaches.

 The main objection psychotherapists have towards coaching seems to be regarding the length of the training.
-Indeed, in order to qualify, they need to have many more hours of practice than coaches do.
+Indeed, in order to qualify, therapists need to have completed many more hours of practice.

-Coaches are very aware of this disparity and, because of it, can sometimes suffer from impostor syndrome, at least at the beginning of their career.
-But in fact, anyone going through a career change or development will experience some self-doubt.
-And professional training - in any field – can be very useful, as it provides the basic tools with which to work; but ultimately, you learn on the job.
+Coaches are aware of this disparity and, because of it, can sometimes suffer from impostor syndrome, at least at the beginning of their career.
+However, anyone going through a career change can experience self-doubt.

-Countless psychotherapists and psychologists choose to train as coaches, often as a result of feeling frustrated with the limitations of traditional psychology and therapy - both of which, for example, tend to overlook the mind-body connection.
-And also due to the fact that many companies and individuals nowadays are more likely to hire a coach than a therapist - because, when dealing with “healthy” people, coaching is widely perceived as being more effective at generating paradigm shifts and transformation.
+Besides, many firms and individuals nowadays are more likely to hire a coach than a therapist because, when dealing with functioning people, coaching is widely perceived as being more effective at generating paradigm shifts and transformation.

-While coaching as we know it today will hopefully never replace psychotherapy altogether, it is a much-needed evolutionary step in the helping professions.
+While coaching as we know it will hopefully never replace therapy altogether, it is a much-needed evolutionary step in the helping professions.
 And in future, like it or not, the boundary between the two areas is likely to become more and more blurred.

 Life Coach Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.